-Boater missing after boat capsizes in Lake Pontchartrain, 5 others rescued Monday evening
+Man's body found after boat capsizes in Lake Pontchartrain, 5 others rescued Monday evening

 Latest Weather Blog

-Boater missing after boat capsizes in Lake Pontchartrain, 5 others rescued Monday evening
+Man's body found after boat capsizes in Lake Pontchartrain, 5 others rescued Monday evening

-MANDEVILLE - A 32-year-old is missing after a boat capsized in Lake Pontchartrain Monday afternoon.
+MANDEVILLE - A 32-year-old from California died after a boat capsized in Lake Pontchartrain Monday afternoon.

 The incident occurred around 3:30 p.m.
 Hundreds, if not thousands of people, were on South Louisiana waterways for the Memorial Day holiday Monday.